 The Komen Central Indiana Race for the Cure is the largest single-day fundraising event in Indiana and one of the largest Komen Races in the world.
 The Race raises more than 80% of our affiliate’s annual revenue, so we always appreciate your help with recruiting participants and raising funds beyond registration fees!

-The 22nd annual Race will take place Saturday, April 20th 2013 at Military Park in downtown Indianapolis.
+The annual Race takes place in April at Military Park in downtown Indianapolis.
 This event features a competitive 5K run/walk, a non-competitive 5K, a one-mile family walk, Survivor Parade, Survivor Village, 100-yard Kids' Dash and a Kids' Zone.

 In 1992, the first Indianapolis Race for the Cure® event was was organized by the local chapter of the Junior League.
 This inaugural Race attracted 2,400 participants and raised $35,000 to provide free screening and diagnosis services for low-income women.
 Little Red Door Cancer Agency in Indianapolis was our first-ever grant recipient, and we still fund them to this day.